https://www.somerset.gov.uk/roads-travel-and-parking/report-a-problem-on-the-road/

 Parish Council meetings are held on the second Monday of every month in the school room of

 Balliol Hall, Church Road.
-Meetings start at 7.00 pm.
-Public and Press are welcome.
+They start at 7:00 p.m.
+The public and Press are welcome.

 The next meetings are :